Supporting young carers’ mental health

 A whole-school approach is so important to supporting young carers, and helps to ensure that the pressures and responsibility of supporting young carers does not just sit with senior leaders or a class teacher.

-As we return to school it will be important to prioritise the mental health needs of young people in the caring role, and offer additional space to check in, listen to their experiences, and the things that could help them moving forward.
+With pupils now back at school, it is important to prioritise the mental health needs of young people in the caring role, and offer additional space to check in, listen to their experiences, and the things that could help them moving forward.
 This could be by facilitating reconnection with support systems, re-establishing helpful routines or encouraging them to identify the things they need to look after their own mental health and wellbeing.

 If you’re in a Place2Be partner school, talk to your School Project Manager about how they can help you to support your pupils who may be caring for a family member at home.
 This could be advice for staff on spotting when a pupil is struggling, one-to-one counselling, or supporting teachers through Place2Think consultation sessions.